Guadeloupe: Language

 A Guadeloupean béké first wrote Creole at the end of the 17th century, transcribing it using French orthography.

 As Guadeloupe is a French department, French is the official language.
 However, Guadeloupean French (in contact with Creole) has certain linguistic characteristics that differ from those of standard metropolitan French.
 Recently, a very detailed study of the phonetic aspect of Guadeloupean French has been undertaken (this would be the first study to deal with both the acoustic and the phonological and perceptual aspects of Guadeloupean French in particular and West Indian French in general).
 It is also concerned with the reading varieties of Guadeloupean French (acrolect, mesolect and basilect).

-In recent decades there has been a revival of Creole, which has stimulated the appearance of books of short stories and poetry published in Creole and French over the last ten years.
+In recent decades, there has been a revival of Creole, which has stimulated the appearance of books of short stories and poetry published in Creole and French over the last ten years.
 In this context, Hector Poullet is a pioneer of Creole-mediated dictation.
-Creole is also a very colourful language and very philosophical in its expressions and phrases, which, translated literally into French, can be confusing.
+Creole is also a colourful language and very philosophical in its expressions and phrases, which, translated literally into French, can be confusing.
 The representatives of the older generations are not always fluent in French, but in Guadeloupean Creole.

 Today, the question as to whether French and Creole are stable in Guadeloupe, i.e. whether both languages are practiced widely and competently throughout society, remains a subject of active research.